codemask-labs/stan-js/README.md

 React's hook that allows to access store's values and to update them

+You **should** destructure values from this hook - to let the store know what values you will access

 It **ONLY** rerenders the component if the values that we access have changed

 ```typescript